briandipalma/spa-2014/workshop_part1.md

 	return promise;
 	}
 	```

-	export a `loadData` function that loads /data/login-user-pass.json
+	From the `main` module export a `loadData` function that loads `/data/login-user-pass.json`
 	returns the promise.

 	In index.html, call the loadData function and log the data
 	and deal with any error.

+5. Error loading

+	For login we need to handle both success and failure cases (e.g. the
+	server returns 404).

 	Simulate an error by renaming the json file and reload to check
 	that you handle the error.

 5. Load all of the .json paths in /data using Promise.all

 6. Make your async code look synchronous

 	You can combine promises with generators to write asynchronous
 	code as if it were synchronous.